Chlorine: Hydrogen chloride

-In the laboratory, hydrogen chloride gas may be made by drying the acid with concentrated sulfuric acid.
+In the laboratory, hydrogen chloride gas may be made by drying the a concentrated aqueous solution of acid with concentrated sulfuric acid.
 Deuterium chloride, DCl, may be produced by reacting benzoyl chloride with heavy water (D2O).

 At room temperature, hydrogen chloride is a colourless gas, like all the hydrogen halides apart from hydrogen fluoride, since hydrogen cannot form strong hydrogen bonds to the larger electronegative chlorine atom; however, weak hydrogen bonding is present in solid crystalline hydrogen chloride at low temperatures, similar to the hydrogen fluoride structure, before disorder begins to prevail as the temperature is raised.
-Hydrochloric acid is a strong acid (pKa = −7) because the hydrogen bonds to chlorine are too weak to inhibit dissociation.
+Hydrochloric acid is a strong acid (pKa = −7) because the hydrogen-chlorine bonds are too weak to inhibit dissociation.
 The HCl/H2O system has many hydrates HCl·nH2O for n = 1, 2, 3, 4, and 6.
 Beyond a 1:1 mixture of HCl and H2O, the system separates completely into two separate liquid phases.
 Hydrochloric acid forms an azeotrope with boiling point 108.58 °C at 20.22 g HCl per 100 g solution; thus hydrochloric acid cannot be concentrated beyond this point by distillation.

 Unlike hydrogen fluoride, anhydrous liquid hydrogen chloride is difficult to work with as a solvent, because its boiling point is low, it has a small liquid range, its dielectric constant is low and it does not dissociate appreciably into H2Cl+ and HCl_{2}^{−} ions – the latter, in any case, are much less stable than the bifluoride ions (HF_{2}^{−}) due to the very weak hydrogen bonding between hydrogen and chlorine, though its salts with very large and weakly polarising cations such as Cs+ and NR_{4}^{+} (R = Me, Et, Bun) may still be isolated.
 Anhydrous hydrogen chloride is a poor solvent, only able to dissolve small molecular compounds such as nitrosyl chloride and phenol, or salts with very low lattice energies such as tetraalkylammonium halides.
-It readily protonates electrophiles containing lone-pairs or π bonds.
+It readily protonates nucleophiles containing lone-pairs or π bonds.
 Solvolysis, ligand replacement reactions, and oxidations are well-characterised in hydrogen chloride solution: